 – oneM2M

-[1] consistent with wtsa resolution 2 (hammamet, 2016)

 G Question 7/20 - Evaluation and assessment of Smart Sustainable Cities and Communities

-(Continuation of part of Q6/20)
+(Continuation of Question Q7/20)

 G.1 Motivation

-Comprehensive strategies to implement Smart Cities and Communities (SC&C) are emerging around the globe integrating information and communication technologies (ICTs) into all aspects of city planning and operation.
-In this process, ICTs, especially the Internet of Things (IoT) improve the efficiency of a city's functions by making use of pertinent information from different domains through appropriate data analytics.
+Comprehensive strategies to implement smart sustainable cities and communities (SSC&C) are emerging around the globe integrating information and communication technologies (ICTs) into all aspects of city planning and operation.
+In this context, ICTs, especially the Internet of Things (IoT) and other emerging technologies improve the efficiency of a city's functions by making use of pertinent information from different domains through appropriate data analytics.
 This allows municipalities, communities and citizens to make better-informed decisions, and to more effectively integrate city services and cooperation across different sectors.

-At this stage, it is important to be able to measure the performance of various SC&C ventures.
+At this stage, it is important to be able to assess the impact and measure the performance of various SC&C ventures.
 One such approach for measurement is provided by key performance indicators (KPIs) that facilitate the monitoring of the progress achieved in support of SC&C transitions, including IoT implementation in specific sectors such as environment, safety, transportation, health, education, and utilities.

-It is desirable that cities can quantify their achievement according to their goals.
+It is desirable that cities can quantify and also qualitatively assess their achievement according to their goals.
 Therefore, by utilizing these indicators, cities as well as their stakeholders can also objectively assess the extent to which they may be perceived as smarter and more sustainable cities.

 G.2 Questions